children and women coming from a town

 KfW…

-• is involved in areas such as water supply and sanitation, education and child protection, as well as employment promotion, social cohesion and food security,
+• is active in areas such as water supply and sanitation, education and child protection, as well as social cohesion and food security.
+These priority areas are being expanded as part of the restart in Syria, with a greater emphasis on the rehabilitation of structural infrastructure and, where possible, technical capacity-building on the ground.

-• organises its involvement in Syria via its KfW head office and the KfW office in Beirut.
+• organises its activities in Syria through its KfW headquarters and, from September 2026, through the reopened KfW office in Damascus.

 Current Situation